-What do I do?
-Where do I start?
+- What do I do?

+- What goals should I aim for?
 Should I get a personal trainer?

 There were many websites which were providing silly information, and when looking back, I’m thinking that thousands of people have been wasting their time trying things which don’t work from these websites.
 With social media getting popular, we can’t say it has got any better.
 This is exactly what I want you to avoid by reading this article where I guide you through what to do if you are the ultimate beginner :).

 I wrote this article to provide a clear, simple outline for what beginners should focus on.
 We’re not going to get caught up in the super-niche details – like the exact amount of fiber you need or exactly how many reps you should do.
 We’re going to talk about the most important bits so you can get started in natural bodybuilding with confidence!

 As questioned above, in this article, I will cover the top priorities for a complete beginner:

 Table of Contents

 1- The very first steps to take: what do you

 Know where you come from and what motivates you